Political Power and Market Power

 As described in Section \ref{sec:data}, our composite firm representation is particularly helpful for analyzing multi-merger firms.
 Mergers are relatively rare.
-However, among companies that \emph{do} merge with others in our sample, 62\% are involved in multiple mergers or acquisitions.
+However, among companies that \emph{do} merge with others in our sample, 42\% are involved in multiple mergers or acquisitions.
+This number rises to 68\% if unlisted companies are included.
 Multi-merger firms are particularly common among larger companies that may be the source of important political and/or economic influence.
-Composite firms with more than two components comprise 41\% of all lobbying spend.
+Composite firms with more than two components comprise 58\% of all lobbying spend (83\% if unlisted companies are included).
 Such firms are often both targets and acquirers in the same sample.

 Multi-merger firms present a data representation challenge.
 More generally, analysis of networks featuring merging nodes is rare in any network setting. \cite{hernandez2018acquisitions} examines ``node collapse'' through simulations.
 Our approach of building a ``composite node'' (in our case, a composite firm) for handling this problem may have applications in other empirical settings featuring merging nodes.